 James Chung bought his first camera in 1957.
 After the store clerk explained the basic knowledge of aperture and shutter, he immediately rushed to the Zoological and Botanical Gardens.
 He photographed the shiny lotus flower under the sunlight, and it became his iconic work in early times.
 Unexpectedly, the image is quite exquisite and published in newspapers and magazines.
 He bought more film and photographic paper with the remuneration to continue his hobby.

 As an apprentice of movie poster painter, he often stayed in the cinema, which allowed him to observe the light differently.
 Sometimes the theater staff raised dust when cleaning, and it looks stunning under the sunlight streaming through the windows.
 Although James was new to photography, he has a unique sense of light and shadow.
 According to Stanley’s recollection, he always has artistic visions.
 Benefit from his painting and woodcarving experience in his early years.
 He created his extraordinary skills in photography.

 In 1963, under the introduction of director Li Han-Hsiang, he worked for a film studio.
-His job was to create movie stills and actors portraits, preserving visual memories for many of the filmmakers.
-After that, he founded a photo studio in 1968 to engage in photography and printing business, until he retired in 1991.
+His job was to create movie stills and actors’ portraits, preserving visual memories for many filmmakers.
+After that, he founded a photo studio in 1968 to engage in the photography and printing business until he retired in 1991.
 During the most exciting 30 years of his life, photography has been inseparable.

 Long Shadow-James Chung

 Site: f22 foto space, Shop W16 & W18, The Peninsula Arcade

 Photo Courtesy of f22 foto space